Riyatomar14/keyword/README.md

 39. **Stack** - Stack is a linear data structure that follows a particular order in which the operation are peroformed.
 LIFO(Last In First Output).

-40. **IAM**- Identity and access management
+40. **IAM(Identity and access management)-centrally manage permissions that control which AWS resources users can access.

 41.**nginx** - proxy server

+ 42.**proxy server**-A proxy server is a system or router that provides a gateway between users and the internet.
+Therefore, it helps prevent cyber attackers from entering a private network.
+It is a server, referred to as an “intermediary” because it goes between end-users and the web pages they visit online.

-42.**apache**- client server - uses httpd(d stands for dameon: continuously runs in background) that creates a pool of child processes or threads to handle requestes.
+43.**apache**- client server - uses httpd(d stands for dameon: continuously runs in background) that creates a pool of child processes or threads to handle requestes.

-43.**ASICSs**- (Applications - specfic integrated circuits) are computer chips that combine sveral different circuits or all one chip - Its a "System-on-a-chip"
- (SoC) design.

 44.**UDP**- User datagram protocol, is a commuincation protocol used acrros the internet for especially time- sensitive transimission